opensvc/docs.opensvc.com/source/agent.releasenotes.rst

 * Use a denser streamlog format.
 * :cmd:`svcmgr -s` now accepts service selection expressions
 * Cap the parallel running subprocesses on :cmd:`svcmgr --parallel` commands. :kw:`node.max_parallel` node configuration keyword can be used to change the default value (10).
 * The optional resource flag is now used to dispatch resources into the "avail" and "optional" lists, instead of using hardcoded driver groups.
+Service designers can thus choose what resources contribute to the availabilty state, letting other, optional, resources contribute to the overall status.
+Note the asynchronous, target-state driven, daemon actions only consider the service instances availstatus.
+For example, a "start" action tells the daemon to take actions for the service to reach the "up availability state", so a service with optional resources down is already considered on-target and no action will be taken.
 * The provision local action now leaves the instance in standby state, instead of started.
 * Support different command for stop, start, check, info actions in a app resource.
 * The :cmd:`<svcname>.stonith` and :cmd:`<svcname>.cluster` symlinks are no longer necessary, and automatically deleted.